How To Change The Wiper Blades On Your Car: 8 Steps - WikiHow

 |Show more |Show less X

-This article was co-authored by Hovig Manouchekian and by wikiHow staff writer, Hunter Rising.
-Hovig Manouchekian is an Auto Repair and Design Specialist and the Manager of Funk Brothers Auto, a family-owned business operated since 1925.
-With over 30 years of experience in the automotive industry, Hovig specializes in the process of auto repair and maintenance.
-He is also very knowledgeable in common automotive issues and needs including engine repair, battery replacement, and windshield accessory and maintenance.
-Hovig's knowledge and hard work have contributed to Funk Brothers Auto winning Angie's List Super Service Award for five consecutive years.
+This article was co-authored by Jason Shackelford and by wikiHow staff writer, Hunter Rising.
+Jason Shackelford is the Owner of Stingray Auto Repair, a family owned and operated auto repair shop with locations in Seattle and Redmond, Washington.
+He has over 24 years of experience in auto repair and services, and every single technician on Jason’s team has more than 10 years of experience.
 There are 19 references cited in this article, which can be found at the bottom of the page.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 1,122,648 times.
+This article has been viewed 1,125,703 times.

 Are you having trouble seeing out your windshield any time it’s raining even when you run your wipers?
 Wipers that don’t work effectively leave streaks and reduce your visibility, so it’s really important to change them so you can drive safely.
 While hook-mount blades are the most common wiper type, different vehicles may have varying styles and we’re here to walk you through changing each one.
 By the time you’re finished reading, you’ll learn how to remove and install the most common kinds of wiper blades and know when they need to be replaced.